 Security code numbers are designed to be a fraud prevention measure that businesses can use to verify purchases when a physical card is not present.
-By asking for a CVV code, a merchant can be reasonably certain that the person using the card is the cardholder and has physical possession of it.
+By asking for a CVV code, a merchant can be reasonably certain the person using the card is the cardholder and has physical possession of it.

 Some credit cards, such as the Apple card, don't have a CVV printed on them.
 For the Apple card, you'll find that information in the Apple Wallet app on your iPhone.
 If you have another card that doesn't include the CVV number, you can call your card issuer to get your security code.

 How CVV Codes Compare Across Networks

 Aside from printing CVV codes in different places, there's another way to distinguish American Express codes from those of other card issuers.
 American Express uses four digits for its card security codes, while cards that operate on the Visa, Discover, and Mastercard networks only use three numbers.

-While CVV stands for card verification value, credit card security codes may be referred to by other names, as well.
-For example, it may be called a CSV code, which stands for card security value.
-Though the name may be different, the purpose and function are still the same.
+While CVV stands for "card verification value," credit card security codes may be referred to by other names, as well.
+For example, it may be called a CSV code, which stands for "card security value."
+Although the name may be different, the purpose and function are the same.
 A CSV code is another way for businesses to verify your identity as the cardholder and potentially head off credit card fraud.